 - Securing £300,000 settlement for the widower whose wife died following the delayed diagnosis of her breast cancer.

-- Obtaining a substantial six figure sum for the delayed diagnosis and treatment of his degenerative spinal condition.
+- Obtaining a substantial six figure sum for the delayed diagnosis and treatment of a degenerative spinal condition.

 - Acting for the family of a man who died from a cardiac arrest following the failure to admit him to hospital from his A&E attendance.

 - Representing a woman who suffered a delayed diagnosis of her oral cancer.

 Maria is an APIL accredited litigator, a member of AvMA and the Clinical Negligence, Brain Injury and Child Injury Special Interest Groups of APIL.
 Maria speaks Greek and is a member of the Rizokarpasso Association, which is a charity working towards protecting the human rights of the enclaved in the occupied part of Cyprus.

 Through this incredibly difficult and tumultuous time you've provided us with a real sense of reassurance, that V’s case was being handled in a supportive and professional manner."

 Ms D and Mr B - clients of Maria Pantelli